BBMGroupProject/unit-11/README.md

 [ X ] User can sign up
 [ X ] User can sign in
+[ X ] Users can start viewing some businesses
 * User stays signed in
 * User can leave a review
 * User picks their favorite businesses